irvinehackerfab/irvine-hacker-fab/README.md

-# spin-coater
+# Irvine HackerFab
-All things regarding Irvine HackerFab's Spin Coater.
+Welcome to the Irvine Hacker Fab Git repository!